mmb-bioinf/mvc/Readme.md

 1. Clone or download this repository.

-2. Install Python and FFmpeg if not already installed.
+2. Install Python, TKinter and FFmpeg if not already installed.

-3. Set up the configuration file (`MVC.cfg`) with the desired backup path.
+3. Set up the configuration file (`MVC.cfg`) with the desired backup path, for instance your external hard drive.

 4. Run the script using the provided batch file (`MVC.bat`) on windows or use `python3 MVC.py` in the terminal.